💡 Web projects can be hard. Our solutions specialists can help!

 Getting started with CloudCannon

-1. Connect your site repository
+1. Bring your own site files

-Select a source for your website files.
 CloudCannon supports two-way Git syncing with GitHub, GitLab, and Bitbucket.
 Once you’ve selected your Git provider, you’ll need to authenticate it to CloudCannon.

-2. Set up your SSG build
+2. Set up your SSG

-Here’s how the major steps work on CloudCannon:
+If you're creating your own, here’s how the major steps work on CloudCannon:

 Set up content sections for the site sidebar